perihelios/proc-oo-ast/README.md

 The `@OoCopy` annotation is for this purpose.
 When applied to the data structure parameter of a procedure, a copy is made of the data structure before the procedure is executed.
-If the return type of the procedure is `void`, the return type of the OO method will be adjusted to be that of the data structure.
+If the return type of the procedure is `void`, the return type of the OO method will be adjusted to be that of the data structure, so the copy can be returned.
 In order for a copy to be made, the data structure must provide a copy-constructor.

 Here's a trivial example, featuring a module for lists of strings: